Managing UX debt

 What is UX debt anyway?

 Just like tech debt, UX or design debt, is the same principle applied to the design of your product.
-It means you’re fully aware that your design or user experience isn’t optimised to its full potential, but in the interests of time and with the resources you have available, you make a decision to limit the scope of your solution so that it still solves a user need in the knowledge that your first version isn’t as beautifully elegant as you might like it to be.
+It means you’re fully aware that your user experience isn’t optimised to its full potential, but in the interests of time and given the resources you have available, you make a decision to limit the scope of your solution so that it still solves a user need in the knowledge that your first version isn’t as beautifully elegant as you might like it to be.

 Managing the tension between product designers and product managers

 As product teams we make trade-offs all the time.
-One of the most difficult trade offs is knowing where a design meets the challenge of being an elegant solution to a problem vs. overspilling into the pursuit of hypothetical pixel perfection.
+One of the most difficult trade offs is knowing where a design meets the challenge of being an elegant solution to a problem without overspilling into the pursuit of hypothetical pixel perfection.